 Get Wild on the Whistler Club Crawl

 You’ll skip the lines with an entire crew of new friends at four of Whistler’s most popular clubs.
-Once in you’ll receive 2 for 1 drink specials at each venue!
+Once in, you’ll receive 2-for-1 drink specials at each venue!

 The best part?
-No cover charge.
+There is no cover charge.

 Related: The Best Bars in Whistler

-Hike the Local Trails
+Hike the Beautiful Local Trails

-Whether you’re on the lookout for a short family friendly jaunt or a more advanced climb into the alpine country, there is bound to be a trail for you.
+Whether you’re on the lookout for a short, family-friendly jaunt or a more advanced climb into the alpine country, there is bound to be a trail for you.

-Whichever one you pick, you’ll be granted with breathtaking views of lush coastal rainforests, ancient glaciers and spectacular waterfalls.
+Whichever one you pick, you’ll be granted breathtaking views of lush coastal rainforests, ancient glaciers and spectacular waterfalls.